How do vouchers interact with other schemes?

 Help with childcare costs is a complicated area because the Government offers different schemes.
 Each scheme has different qualifying rules and often the amount you receive can be different.
 Sometimes if you claim help from one scheme, that can stop you claiming help from other schemes and so you will need to try and work out which one is better for you based on your circumstances.

-This section explains how the childcare vouchers interact with other childcare schemes.
-The rules for claiming childcare vouchers changed from 4 October 2018 – see our Who can claim vouchers? section for more information.
+This page explains how the childcare vouchers interact with other childcare schemes.
+The rules for claiming childcare vouchers changed from 4 October 2018 – see our Who can claim vouchers? page for more information.

 Tax credits and childcare vouchers